stephanus-supandi/simcity_bloon/README.md

-# SIMCITY: JAKARTA BLOON EDITION
+# SIMCITY: JAKARTA BLOON EDITION™

 > **A Municipal Management Game That Should Never Have Been Approved.**